 NB: Martin Wishart’s restaurant on the banks of Loch Lomond – possibly the most Scottish of all the venues – is under refurbishment and due to reopen in autumn 2019.
 Albannach, tucked away in the Highlands and one of the country’s longest-running Michelin establishments closed in November 2018.
 Its proprietors, Colin Craig and Lesley Crosfield, have opened up a new venue at The Caberfeidh, probably in the running for the next round of Michelin star winners due later this autumn.
 Watch this space!

 Dining out on short breaks in Scotland at venues with more than one Michelin star is only possible at Andrew Fairlie at Gleneagles.
-He is currently the only Scottish chef to boast two stars.
+And although restaurant world bade an emotional farewell to Fairlie early in 2019 when he lost his battle with a brain tumour, his cooking excellence lives on through his team at the restaurant honouring his name.
+This is currently the only Scottish restaurant to boast two stars.
 The setting is, of course, stunning with the best of Scottish scenery on the doorstep.

 As well as picturesque surroundings, prepare for delicious food.
 Fairlie has strong French influences so expect a good smattering of French terms on the menu plus plenty of seasonal cooking.
 Try his signature smoked lobster, infused over whisky barrels for a full 12 hours or the Highland lamb or venison.
 The restaurant serves evening meals only and as you would expect, booking is strongly advised.